 ☙ ☙ ☙

 The energy savings from being part of a VPP come from these opportunities: in the short term from shifting intraday power usage; in the midterm from enabling grid integration of increasingly affordable renewables; and in the long-term from the deferral of infrastructure investment.
 The size of savings of course depends on measuring unused power against a baseline, and the method by which responsive demand can be activated ranges from automatic to discretionary.
-How VPPs are dispatched will be critical to their widespread adoption and one I’ll begin to explore in my next VPPiece on the role of software.
+How VPPs are dispatched will be critical to their widespread adoption and one I’ll begin to explore in a future VPPiece on the role of software.

 VPPs offer deeper integration of renewables and demand flexibility, and deeper integration of renewables and demand flexibility offer all Americans more affordable power.
 What’s more, its affordability that’s as reliable as your daily routine.